ono-midori/ono-midori.github.io/techs/zguide.md

 The question is: how do we get the clients of each cluster talking to the workers of the other cluster?
 There are a few possibilities, each with pros and cons:

 - Clients could connect directly to both brokers.
 The advantage is that we don't need to modify brokers or workers.
 But clients get more complex and become aware of the overall topology.
 If we want to add a third or forth cluster, for example, all the clients are affected.
 In effect we have to move routing and failover logic into the clients and that's not nice.
 - Workers might connect directly to both brokers.
 But REQ workers can't do that, they can only reply to one broker.
 We might use REPs but REPs don't give us customizable broker-to-worker routing like load balancing does, only the built-in load balancing.
 That's a fail; if we want to distribute work to idle workers, we precisely need load balancing.
 One solution would be to use ROUTER sockets for the worker nodes.
-Let's label this “Idea #1”.
+Let's label this "Idea #1".
 - Brokers could connect to each other.
 This looks neatest because it creates the fewest additional connections.
 We can't add clusters on the fly, but that is probably out of scope.
 Now clients and workers remain ignorant of the real network topology, and brokers tell each other when they have spare capacity.
-Let's label this “Idea #2”.
+Let's label this "Idea #2".

 Let's explore Idea #1.
 In this model, we have workers connecting to both brokers and accepting jobs from either one.

 ![](./pics/zmq/fig41.png)

 It looks feasible.
 However, it doesn't provide what we wanted, which was that clients get local workers if possible and remote workers only if it's better than waiting.
-Also workers will signal “ready” to both brokers and can get two jobs at once, while other workers remain idle.
+Also workers will signal "ready" to both brokers and can get two jobs at once, while other workers remain idle.
 It seems this design fails because again we're putting routing logic at the edges.

 So, idea #2 then.
 We interconnect the brokers and don't touch the clients or workers, which are REQs like we're used to.

 ![](./pics/zmq/fig42.png)

 This design is appealing because the problem is solved in one place, invisible to the rest of the world.
-Basically, brokers open secret channels to each other and whisper, like camel traders, “Hey, I've got some spare capacity.
-If you have too many clients, give me a shout and we'll deal”.
+Basically, brokers open secret channels to each other and whisper, like camel traders, "Hey, I've got some spare capacity.
+If you have too many clients, give me a shout and we'll deal".

 In effect it is just a more sophisticated routing algorithm: brokers become subcontractors for each other.
 There are other things to like about this design, even before we play with real code: